Teiyem/hover-iot-win/README.md

 ## Authors
 Hover was developed by Thabang Mmakgatla.

-## Acknowledgments
-Special thanks to Razer for providing the Chroma REST SDK API.

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for details.